-The basics of SSO and SAML are covered in the JBoss EAP Security Architecture guide.
+The basics of SSO and SAML are covered in the Security Architecture for Red Hat JBoss Enterprise Application Platform.
 This section takes a deeper dive into the components involved in SAML v2 and SSO.

 1.1.
 What is SAML v2?